lucitra/react-spa-template/README.md

 A production-ready React Single Page Application template featuring modern development practices, internationalization, and comprehensive tooling.

+> 🤖 **GitHub UI Setup**: After creating your repository from this template, you'll be prompted to run a simple setup workflow through the GitHub UI to customize it for your project!

 ## 🚀 Features

 ### Core Technologies